OvercastNetwork/docs.oc.tc/README.md

 Website source for docs.oc.tc.
 Uses the ruby on rails staticmatic gem to build a static documentation website.

+#### Editing

+1. Markdown should be used for content and haml for layout and data. [¹](http://chriseppstein.github.io/blog/2010/02/08/haml-sucks-for-content/)
+2. Care should be taken when removing trailing whitespace since markdown uses two spaces to create a newline.

 #### Pull Requests

 Pull requests should have the following things: